smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

   Opt             \<**Tab**\> to a row in the table and type an option next to one or more lines, and press \<**Enter**\> to perform each option entered.
   IP Address      The IP Address used by each Operator Replay job (or attempt to start a job) Device (Name)   The virtual display device that was selected according to the Operator Replay device selection mode that was in effect when the job was initiated.
   User Name       The IBM i user profile name assigned to the interactive job that was intended to use the virtual display device.
-This is usually not the same name as the Operator Replay script driver job name (Job ID requesting device), since the driver jobs started by OpCon run under control of the Agent\'s restricted, powerful SMANET user profile.
+This is usually not the same name as the Operator Replay script driver job name (Job ID requesting device), since the driver jobs started by OpCon run under control of the Agent's restricted, powerful SMANET user profile.
   Job ID          Job ID Requesting Device: This is the complete IBM i Job ID of the Operator Replay script driver job, even if the job was not successful in obtaining a virtual display device or in starting or completing the interactive job that was supposed to be driven by the Script.
   DD-HH.MM        The day, hours and minutes when the Operator Replay job initiation was attempted.
 Use option 5=Display to view the complete time stamp.